engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 Unauthorized

 **Causes:**
-- You may not have connected your site to Smash Ballon or the connection is not valid - See #1 below
+- You may not have connected your site to Smash Balloon or the connection is not valid - See #1 below

 **Twitter Error:**
 Unable to load tweets (with no other explanation)